 There is no official membership for supporters, but a donation of at least £10, either by cash, cheque, card or standing order, guarantees you will receive newsletters, appeals and updates for a period of 12 months.
-Apart from a small range of sales goods, fundraising schemes include our Cub Adoption Scheme, A Day Out with the Foxes and an annual music festival entitled Rock with the Foxes.
+Apart from a small range of sales goods, fundraising schemes include our Cub Adoption Scheme, Meet the Cubs and A Day Out with the Fox Project.
 Information on these may be obtained from our Admin Office.

 Rehabilitators: we successfully release scores of hand-raised fox cubs back to the wild every year.
 That success initially depends on our fosterers but ultimately there is a need for somewhere from whence the cubs may be released back into the wild.
 Suitable sites have to be rural or edge-of-suburbia and must be private.
 We are lucky enough to have several dozen enthusiastic farmers, smallholders and landowners who are prepared to assist with this vital aspect of our work.
 Without controlled, ‘soft’ rehabilitation, there would be little point in rescuing sick,injured and orphaned cubs in the first place, because they would have nowhere to go in the long term.
 Soft rehab is distinct from hard release, which simply involves turning helpless, inexperienced and unsupported animals loose in an environment in which they have no experience.
 Soft release sites are kitted-up with a temporary, secure release pen into which a group of five suitably ‘wilded-up’ cubs are placed.
 They are held in the pen for up to six weeks, fed and their pen cleaned-out daily by the rehabber, and this gives them time to get used to the sights, sounds and smells of the area whilst the wildlife around the pen gets used to them.
 Release coincides with the natural, annual dispersal of wild raised cubs from their family groups – usually at around four to five months of age, after which the rehabber continues to provide back-up feeding for so long as his or her cubs require it – seldom more than a few days, before they have begun to find natural prey and learned to hunt.